snovakovic/fast-sort/README.md

   sort(users).asc('firstName');

   // Sort by nested object property
-  // NOTE: we can't use string shorthand for this one. 'address.city' is not valid syntax sort(users).asc(u => u.address.city);
+  // NOTE: we can't use string shorthand for nested properties('address.city' is not valid syntax) sort(users).asc(u => u.address.city);

   // Sort by multiple properties